lantunes/interpolatd/README.md

 ### Character Classes

-If you want to place restrictions on what can be prefixed or enclosed, you can specify your own character classes while configuring the interpolator:
+If you want to place restrictions on what can be prefixed or enclosed, you can specify your own character classes while configuring the Interpolator:

 ```java
 Interpolator<String[]> interpolator = new Interpolator<String[]>();